The advancement of graphical fidelity in video games and PC hardware has always been proportional.

 The answer is simple: DLSS goes through all the hoops of downscaling and upscaling with deep learning to provide you with significantly enhanced performance.

-If you are unable to hit 60 FPS on your GPU, say RTX 3060 in DLSS-supported titles, simply enable that option in settings and see how well it improves the performance.
+If you are unable to hit 60 FPS on your GPU, say RTX 3060 in DLSS-supported titles, simply activate that alternative in settings and see how well it boosts the performance.

 It sounds like a no-brainer.
 Who wouldn’t want a performance boost with just the press of a button?

-However, in particular games, DLSS may have some drawbacks like motion blur, ghosting, poor aliasing, etc. This is especially true for games that have not updated to DLSS 2.0.
+However, in specific games, DLSS may have some drawbacks like motion blur, ghosting, poor aliasing, etc. This is especially true for games that have not upgraded to DLSS 2.0.

 DLSS 2.0 addressed these types of issues, and DLSS 3.0 brings more fixes with enhanced graphical fidelity and FPS.